Odoiporus longicollis

-Odoiporus longicollis, commonly known as banana stem weevil or banana pseudostem borer, is a species of weevil found in South Asia and South East Asia.
+Odoiporus longicollis, commonly known as banana stem weevil, pseudostem weevil, or banana pseudostem borer, is a species of weevil found in South Asia and South East Asia.

 Distribution

 It is widely distributed throughout Bhutan, Cambodia, China, Hong Kong, India, Andaman and Nicobar Islands, Indonesia, Japan, Laos, Malaysia, Myanmar, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand and Vietnam.

 Biology

 This species has a body length of about 23 to 39 mm.
 Adults are black, but some reddish individuals also observed.
 This color variation is due to a phenomenon of non-sex limited variation and of sympatry.
 First instar larvae fleshy, yellowish white with dark brown head and apodous.
 Pupa is exarate and pale yellow in color.

 Usually a nocturnal monophagous species of weevil, they have seen to fly during daytime only with rain or on cloudy days.
 The pre-oviposition period is about 15 to 30 days and the adults mate throughout the day and night.
 After a single mating, an adult female lays about nine eggs at the rate of one egg per day.
 Eggs laid by gravid females are yellowish-white in color and elliptical-shaped.
 Eggs are laid in the outer epidermal layer of the leaf sheath of the pseudostem down to the air chambers.
 Eggs that are 3.14 mm in length, are usually cream in color and cylindrical with rounded ends.
 The incubation period ranges from 3 to 8 days.

 The first instar feeds on tissues of the succulent sheath by tunneling extensively with a depth of about 8 to 10 cm.
 After heavy feeding continued through five instar larva, it enters the non-feeding prepupal stage.
 Then it constructs a cocoon by winding short pieces of fibrous materials of the sheath around the body.
 Duration from egg to adult stage in captivity is 44 days.
 The average lifespan of the species is about one year.